nervousnet/AINA-2017/README.md

 Pournaras, E., Nikolic, J., Omerzel, A. and Helbing, D., 2017, March.
 [Engineering Democratization in Internet of Things Data Analytics](https://pdfs.semanticscholar.org/ce27/96de888eec3d4a4c6d661b6959b3653ee9bc.pdf).
 In 2017 IEEE 31st International Conference on Advanced Information Networking and Applications (AINA) (pp. 994-1003).
 IEEE.

+This code was made publicly available upon request for the reproducibility of results presented in the research paper.
+The repository was created on 23.4.2020 together with the README.md file and the LICENSE addition.
+The original code developed in 2016 (and its Git history) that produced results of the research paper is cloned to this repository.

 ## Dependencies
 * Weka library:  https://weka.wikispaces.com
 * GraphView-4.0.1: https://github.com/jjoe64/GraphView